-It’s most common to get perinatal depression with your first baby, but having perinatal depression with one baby increases your chances of developing it with the next.
+It’s most common to experience perinatal depression with your first baby, but having it with one baby increases your chances of developing it with the next.

 What are the signs and symptoms of perinatal depression?

-After a baby, it is common for new mothers and fathers to feel teary and overwhelmed because of the changes in their hormones and lifestyle.
+After a baby, it is common for new parents to feel teary and overwhelmed because of the changes in their hormones and lifestyle.
 Perinatal depression, however, is more serious than that.
 When people have perinatal depression, they may feel:

 - unable to cope with their new role as a parent

 - anxious about the baby – whether they are sleeping, eating or crying enough, or too much

 - guilty that they are ‘a bad parent’

 - afraid to be alone with their baby.